 Five years in, the plaintiffs received a late-stage settlement offer of $17.5 million, plus accrued interest and legal fees.
 The agreement followed a $28.2 million settlement by other defendants.

 Weighing the risks and rewards involved, the plaintiffs decided against a full trial for at least three reasons:

 - It helped that the CRA agreed to accept the $2,500 cash donations as a charitable credit.
 That reduced the plaintiffs’ losses from over $138.5 million to $60 million.
 Minus the $28.2 million settlement, their losses totalled about $32 million.

 - Many of the defendants were based in Bermuda.
 Since class actions don’t exist in Bermuda, enforcing a Canadian court judgment would be a problem.

 - And, a defendant threatened to otherwise continue the costly litigation.

 ONSC agreed with the class.
 The $17.5 million settlement, over half of the outstanding $32 million, was fair, reasonable and in the plaintiffs’ best interests, the judge ruled.
 Class members concurred.

 That left the legal fees.
-The class’ lawyers received court approval for a 33 per cent contingency fee (over $5.8 million), the highest award available.
+Further, the class’ lawyers received court approval for a 33 percent contingency fee (over $5.8 million), the highest award available.
 As the judge remarked:

 “It is only through a robust contingency compensation system that class counsel will be appropriately rewarded for the wins and losses over many files and many years of litigation and that the class action will continue to remain viable as a meaningful vehicle for access to justice.”